What is Data Driven Marketing?

-Data is definitely a game-changer.
-It opens up newer opportunities for letting you save money, save time or make more money.
-Effective use of data can aid in decision-making or help optimizing processes for leveraging your resources to their maximum.
-Big data and other forms of data-related tools such as visualization, data mining, data analytics, data integration etc. have revolutionized many sectors.
-Right from operations, research, management, tech, marketing to retail, banking, advertising and industrial automation –the list is endless.
-Big data efforts have indeed started showing results, coming a long way from being called ‘hype’ just some time ago.
-In fact, a study of global companies conducted by TCS suggests that 80% of companies have improved their decision making as a result of utilizing big data.
+Data driven marketing strategy is a game-changer.
+It opens up newer opportunities for letting you save money, save time, or boost your marketing results.
+Effective use of data can aid in decision-making, help optimizing processes and leveraging your resources to their maximum.
+Right from data for market research, competition mapping, marketing to retail, advertising to brand audits–the list is endless.
+A study of global companies conducted by TCS suggests that 80% of companies have improved their decision making as a result of utilizing big data.

-To start off, dig up and aggregate every tiny bit of information that you have on your own customers – information collected through various touch points in the form of POS records, purchase history, in-store buying behavior, support requests, website logs, mail reports, feedback forms etc. It’s important to combine online with offline for a more holistic picture.
+It’s important to combine online with offline for a more holistic picture.
 Thus, the data will usually come from different departments which makes it all the more important to collaborate for breaking any ‘data silos’ that may exist.
-The end goal: gaining a crystal-clear perspective on who your customers really are – so that you can answer the question — what are they looking for?
+The end goal — gaining a crystal-clear perspective on who your customers are so that you can answer the question — what are they looking for.

-Once you have the right amount of information on who your customers are and what they want, dig in much deeper to discover the hidden, non-obvious insights–aka the ‘areas of improvement’.
-Visualization of data can help doing precisely that.
+Once you have the right amount of information on who your customers are and what they want time to dig in much deeper to discover the hidden, non-obvious insights–aka the ‘areas of improvement’.
+Data visualization can help to do precisely that.
 Once you’ve got these areas of improvement figured out and taken care of, move towards making your data actionable.

-Actionable data shouldn’t be restricted only to marketing – share the insights with other key functions like sales, product, customer service etc. for an overall positive customer experience.
+Actionable data shouldn’t be restricted only to marketing.
+Share the insights with other key functions like sales, product, customer service for overall positive customer experience.

 Got something to add?
 Please share it with us in the comments below.